+For most people, all they need is one pneumococcal pneumonia shot.
+People who are at higher risk for the disease should also be vaccinated.
+Therefore, study the CDC Higher Risk list above, because people in those groups should also be vaccinated.
 While the one pneumonia vaccine will last most people a lifetime, those who have a weak immune system (like after an organ or bone marrow transplant, or with kidney disease, HIV/AIDS, chronic kidney failure, leukemia, and some other conditions) may need to receive periodic booster shots.
 People with weak immune systems should consult their doctor before getting Pneumonia vaccine.

 Some people have mild side effects from the pneumonia vaccine (redness, swelling, or pain at the site of the injection), but these are usually minor and last for only a very short time.
 Fever, muscle-ache, and more serious pain or swelling on the arm has been reported in less than 1% of people who get the shot.
 Remember, though, the pneumonia vaccine is often a lifesaver!

-For information on childhood vaccination, visit Health Power’s Parent Channel.
-Information on all childhood vaccination requirements can be obtained from CDC’s National Immunization Program (NIP), Tel (English) 800/232-2522; Tel (Spanish) 800/232-0233
+Information on childhood vaccination can be obtained from CDC’s National Immunization Program (NIP), Tel (English) 800/232-2522; Tel (Spanish) 800/232-0233

 Remember the Health Power motto: Knowledge + Action = Power!